THE PROBLEM:

 THE solution:

-Global touring guitarists perform for, dialogue with, and inspire students in person, right at their own school, while our interactive We Are Guitar broadcast (in partnership with Guitar Salon International) provides an online forum for students nation wide to learn from, interview, and perform with guitar celebrities.
+Global touring guitarists perform for, dialogue with, and inspire students in-person, right at their own school, while our interactive We Are Guitar broadcasts (in partnership with Guitar Salon International) provide an online forum for students nationwide to learn from, interview, and perform with guitar celebrities.

 The Outputs: